kindomi/kindomi.net/privacy policy.md

 - Associate the collected data with your personal information or track your behavior across multiple websites and platforms.
 - Use this information to deliver interest-based advertising (behavioral targeting) or other personalized content.

 We do not control third-party tracking technologies or their data usage.
-To disable tracking, you may adjust your browser settings, use opt-out tools provided by the Network Advertising Initiative (NAI), or visit [Insert Link] to manage your preferences.
+To disable tracking, you may adjust your browser settings, use opt-out tools provided by the Network Advertising Initiative (NAI) to manage your preferences.
 If you have concerns about targeted advertising, you should contact the respective third-party provider or review their privacy policies.
 For information on how to opt out of targeted advertising, see Choices About How We Use and Disclose Your Information.

 ## How We Use Your Information
 We use the information we collect about you to: